 This may help avoid problems in the future regarding the amount of the deposit as well as the date it was received.

 5. How must you store the security deposit in Colorado?

 In states like Florida, landlords are required to store the deposit of the tenant in a specific way.
 For example, in an interest-yielding account or as a surety bond.
-In Colorado, however, there are no specific requirements compelling landlords to store it in a certain way.
+In Colorado, as a property manager, it has to be stored in a trust account.

 6. Is a walk-through necessary in Colorado?

 A walkthrough inspection isn’t necessary in the state of Colorado.
 A walkthrough inspection helps the landlord assess the condition of the property prior to a tenant move-out.
 If there is any damage beyond normal wear and tear, the landlord has a right to deduct a portion or all of the security deposit of the tenant.